kwakubiney/outbound/README.md

 # Outbound

-Outbound is a minimal HTTP tunneling system that exposes local services through a public edge server using a long-lived gRPC stream.
+Outbound is a HTTP tunneling system that exposes local services through a public edge server using a long-lived gRPC stream.

 ## How it works